Shadows of the Damned: Development

 On July 17, 2012, Mikami expressed his disappointment and regret with Shadows of The Damned.
 He elaborated further in 2020 that Suda's original idea, which had more of an "indie spirit," did not mesh well with EA's US$10 million budget.
 He said EA lied to them when they liked the original concept because later on, the publisher pressured them to change the game.

-In 2019, Suda said the development of Shadows of The Damned was a huge challenge because as a habit of his, changing the game design meant he had to change the main character as well.
+In 2019, Suda said the development of Shadows of the Damned was a huge challenge because as a habit of his, changing the game design meant he had to change the main character as well.
 He had to discard three character designs before settling with Garcia.
-He added that if he had to work with EA again on a new game, he would appreciate if they would approve the first design draft the next time.
+He added that if he had to work with EA again on a new game, he would appreciate it if they would approve the first design draft the next time.In April 2024, Suda wanted to clarify that despite the shaky development, there was and is no animosity between him and EA.

 Reception

 Shadows of the Damned received "generally favorable reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of all four eights for a total of 32 out of 40.

 Destructoid said of the Xbox 360 version: "This crackbrained horror romp takes camp to a new extreme and wants you, the player, to have nothing but fun the entire time."
 GameSpot praised the game's sound design, challenging and terrifying bosses, varied gameplay, and clever use of darkness, but criticized the lack of a new game+ function as well as the stiff animation.
 GameZone said, "To a much simpler degree, Shadows of the Damned is an amazing experience that anyone with a sense of humor and an affinity for rich games should get their hands on ASAP."
+1Up.com gave the game a C+ and concluded that the "Creative story, presentation, and wonderful music provide the saving grace in doses, but almost all of your gameplay encounters can be summed up as average at best."
+VideoGamer.com gave the game an 7 out of 10 praising the game's story and humor and concluded that "Shadows of the Damned is easy to criticise, but it's got character - brimming with the stylishness of Suda 51 and the maturity of Mikami."